Empire Opportunity Program

 - Mentorship.
 A student success mentor will advise you throughout your degree, providing the tools and resources you need to succeed at SUNY Empire and beyond.

 - Flexibility.
-Take courses onsite in Buffalo (with more locations to follow) and/or through independent study, residencies, and online study.
+Take courses onsite (when available) and/or through independent study, residencies, and online study.

 - Summer Orientation.
 This residency-style weekend retreat helps us get to know you and deliver workshops on everything from individualized degree planning to strategies for effective communication.